leighton-digital/eventnet/README.md

 This will open a web client on url: http://localhost:3000

-From the output in CDK you will have a WebSocket URL.
+From the output in CDK, you will have a WebSocket URL.

 ```
 wss://xxxxx.execute-api.eu-west-2.amazonaws.com/dev
 ```

-You need to paste it into `eventnet` client and press connect
+You need to paste it into `eventnet` client and press connect.

-Once connected we are ready to inspect events, save them locally or copy/paste them into your IDE.
+Once connected, we can inspect events, save them locally or copy/paste them into your IDE.

 ---